chain4travel/camino-docs/docs/about/camino-network-overview.md

 The **X-Chain** acts as a decentralized platform for creating and trading digital smart assets, a representation of a real-world resource (e.g., equity, bonds) with a set of rules that govern its behavior, like "can’t be traded until tomorrow" or "can only be sent to US citizens."

 One asset traded on the X-Chain is CAM.
-When you issue a transaction to a blockchain on Camino, you pay a fee denominated in CAM.
+When you issue a transaction to a blockchain on Camino Network, you pay a fee denominated in CAM.

 The X-Chain is an instance of the Avalanche Virtual Machine (AVM).
 The [X-Chain API](../developer/apis/camino-node-apis/x-chain.mdx) allows clients to create and trade assets on the X-Chain and other instances of the AVM.